RobertRandolph/Class_BinaryAnalysis_Projects/README.md

 ### Notes

-The projects were uploaded to my personal github from my schools, and some of the files were removed since they weren't necessary to showcase my code, and I didn't want to somehow cause problems for my professors regarding the files they provided (i.e. project requirements and pts).
+The projects were uploaded to my personal github from my school, and some of the files were removed since they weren't necessary to showcase my code, and I didn't want to somehow cause problems for my professors regarding the files they provided (i.e. project requirements and pts).

 The goal of the project will be stated below, and any files I created and worked on will stay.